Updated: Apr 25

 Here are the ways that I will be using and that I have used in the past to move beyond the blocks.

-6 WAYS TO MOVE PAST YOUR CREATIVE BLOCKS
+MOVING PAST YOUR CREATIVE BLOCKS

 Head to Pinterest.
 I absolutely love Pinterest and it is full of uplifting, beautiful, and inspiring photos and articles.
 This is the point where I just scroll.
 I just look for images that are going to fill me with inspiration.
 Now I know that as a blogger and possibly a business owner, you are supposed to create more than consume but sometimes we all need a break from creating.
 I love that Pinterest fuels my creativity.
 It brings all of these beautiful pieces into 1 platform.
 You can either look up a specific thing or you can just scroll through your feed.
 Either way will work.
 Maybe a combination of each.